ThaminduDilshan/APIM-Traffic-Tool/README.md

 4. Install pip version 3 if not already installed.

 5. Install required python packages by running the following command in the project home directory.
-   - `$ sudo pip install -r requirement.txt`
+   - `$ pip install -r requirement.txt`

 6. Download and install Apache jmeter version 5.1.1 or higher (http://jmeter.apache.org/download_jmeter.cgi).

 7. Add following two packages to the `<JMETER_HOME>/lib` folder.
-   - Download and add apache ivy (https://ant.apache.org/ivy/download.cgi)
+   - Download and add apache ivy jar file (https://ant.apache.org/ivy/download.cgi)
    - Add attack tool helper package (can be found from `<TOOL_HOME>/resources/add-on/attack-tool-helpers.jar`)

-8. Verify that all configurations are set for the traffic and attack scripts.

-9. By default, access tokens get expired after 60 minutes time interval.
+8. By default, access tokens get expired after 60 minutes time interval.
 So if you are planning to simulate a traffic for more than 1 hour duration, please configure WSO2 API Manager and APIM Traffic Tool as below.
    - Set the value of `<UserAccessTokenDefaultValidityPeriod>` element in the `<APIM_HOME>/repository/conf/identity/identity.xml` file as appropriate.
 It is recommended to set user access token validity period to at least `36000` for testing environments ([more on access tokens](https://docs.wso2.com/display/AM260/Working+with+Access+Tokens)).
    - Set the value of `token_validity_period` as appropriate in the `<TOOL_HOME>/config/traffic-tool.yaml` file.
 It is recommended to set `token_validity_period` to `-1` for testing environments.

+9. Verify that all configurations are set for the traffic and attack scripts as mentioned below.

 ## Configuring the Tool
 Default configurations for WSO2 API Manager and default scenario are given in all the config files.
 If you are running WSO2 API Manager on different configurations or using the tool for a custom scenario, you can change the tool configurations as stated below.
 All configuration files are in the `<TOOL_HOME>/config` folder.